kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 Since we have the basics of the scenario tree and the scenario lattice and since we created `ScenTrees.jl` with an intention of being user-friendly, we present the exported functions that are visible to the user i.e., that are public, and the user can call these functions depending on what he/she wants to achieve with this package:

-1. Tree (associated are: nodes, stage, height, leaves, root, partTree, buildProb!),
+1. Tree (associated are: nodes, stage, height, leaves, root, part_tree, build_probabilities!),
-2. TreeApproximation!
+2. tree_approximation!
 3. Lattice,
-4. LatticeApproximation,
+4. lattice_approximation,
-5. KernelScenarios (for conditional density estimation method)
+5. kernel_scenarios (for conditional density estimation method)
-6. Plotting utilities (these functions include: treeplot, plotD and PlotLattice),
+6. Plotting utilities (these functions include: tree_plot, plot_hd and plot_lattice),
-7. Examples of process functions (GaussianSamplePath1D, GaussianSamplePath2D, RunningMaximum1D, RunningMaximum2D, path) and,
+7. Examples of process functions (gaussian_path1D, gaussian_path2D, running_maximum1D, running_maximum2D, path) and,
-8. bushinessNesDistance (returns a graph showing how different factors affects the multistage distance.)
+8. bushiness_nesdistance (returns a graph showing how different factors affects the multistage distance.)

-- The most important functions in this module are `TreeApproximation!()` and `LatticeApproximation()` since these are the two functions which are used to approximate scenario trees and scenario lattices respectively.
+- The most important functions in this module are `tree_approximation!()` and `lattice_approximation()` since these are the two functions which are used to approximate scenario trees and scenario lattices respectively.

 - The other important function is the `Tree(bstructure, dimension)` function which gives the basic starting structure of a scenario tree.